From white pebbled beaches to majestic peaks dressed in vibrant flora, Kefalonia, the largest island in the Ionian Sea, is a slice of Greek paradise.

 In 1953 a devastating earthquake hit Kefalonia, causing catastrophic damage.
 Almost every building on the island was destroyed.

-There are many ghost towns you can visit, but two of the most intact are Old Farsa (behind the new town of Farsa) and Drakopoulata.
+You can visit many ghost towns, but two of the most intact are Old Farsa (behind the new town of Farsa) and Drakopoulata.

 Access to either town is not currently restricted.
 You can explore the uneven stony trails, passing the ruins of many houses.